There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I loved Joshua Tree.
 We really didn’t even do that much there but I liked it a lot.
 We stayed in Twentynine Palms which has a park entrance (it’s less busy if you want to avoid the west entrance crowds) but went in on the west side by the town of Joshua Tree.

-We stopped for coffee then headed into the park.
-We had no plan and nothing specific we wanted to see.
+There are tons of great Airbnbs in Joshua Tree, too if you would rather stay there.
+On our way in, we stopped for coffee with no plan and nothing specific we wanted to see.
 The first stop was the Creosote Trail which isn’t really marked in any way.

 It was just at the first parking area where it said “exhibit ahead” and I think it’s a stretch to call it an exhibit.
 It was just one sign about dinosaurs or prehistoric life here, I think.